Capital Gains Tax After Selling a House [market_city]

 North Carolina Specific Regulations on Capital Gains

-North Carolina generally follows federal rules on how capital gains are classified, but there are nuances.
+North Carolina generally follows federal rules for classifying capital gains, but there are nuances.
 Here are some state-specific points:

 • Flat income tax rate – Unlike federal taxes, which use a tiered system, North Carolina applies a flat tax rate to all income, including capital gains.